 Maryland Leatherpeople have represented COMMAND MC and the Leather Community of Maryland throughout the state, across the country and around the world since 1991.
-Our Maryland Leatherperson also represents COMMAND MC and Maryland’s Leather Community each year in Chicago as a contestant at International Mr. Leather or in San Jose as a contestant at International Ms. Leather.
+Our Maryland Leatherperson also represents COMMAND MC and Maryland’s Leather Community each year in Chicago as a contestant at International Mr. Leather, in San Jose as a contestant at International Ms. Leather, or at another appropriate international contest.

 While our many Maryland Leatherpeople have worked hard to both represent and support the club and community, there are only a few requirements they must fulfill.